SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 ```

 <!-- #region id="DMsdND6wWgEj" -->
-* we can choose and adjust the potental
+* We can choose and adjust the potential

 > Here we choose a system with multiple basins separated by energy barriers.

-However, the free-energy of this system is not the energy of this bond.
+However, the free energy of this system is not the energy of this bond.
 Because we are using a distance the system is best described in radial coordinates, which includes the Jacobi determinant $2\pi r^2$ in the weight.

 $$p(r) \propto 2\pi r^2 e^{-\beta E(r)}$$

-Hence we can obtain the free-energy with a logarithmic correction.
+Hence we can obtain the free energy with a logarithmic correction.
 <!-- #endregion -->

 ```python id="LH8Pw8MT8naI" outputId="3286b4ec-1a73-4a40-d07a-399ec53c537e" colab={"base_uri": "https://localhost:8080/", "height": 422}